ZeroSiam: An Efficient Asymmetry for Test-Time Entropy Optimization without Collapse: : Stable Adaptation via Minimal Asymmetric Network

 (2) For $\alpha > 0$, the predictor $h$ serves as a filtering mechanism that suppresses gradient update directions corresponding to over-amplified logits, and the system converges to a stable equilibrium: there exists $h_{\min} > 0$ such that

 \end{thm}

 \begin{remark} Theorem \ref{proofs: thm1} characterizes \methodname's optimization dynamics and convergence behavior.
 Initially, the online and target branches coincide within the non-collapse region, so entropy minimization dominates.
 In this regime, the online branch exhibits a stronger tendency toward collapse than the target branch in both magnitude and directional dominance (\textit{\textbf{Conclusion (1)}}).
 As optimization proceeds, the alignment term $D(\cdot)$ constrains the predictor $h$ to filter/suppress the gradient components that drive $p^o$ away from $p^r$, i.e., regulating the biased learning signals that may result in collapse, guiding the system toward a stable and non-collapsing equilibrium (\textit{\textbf{Conclusion (2)}}).
+This shows that the predictor in the online branch purposely converts biased signals (\eg, shortcuts) into explicit discrepancies, where these biased signals are then penalized by the alignment loss.

 \end{remark}